‘Cash is king’ is a phrase every adviser has shared with me. Run out of money and your business dies…

 Employing someone for example, because they are cheaper than others, can have disastrous consequences.
 Whilst money might be scarce, it’s important to spend as much as you can afford to find the very best people for your business.
 Long-term, this person will make you much more than you will save.

-5/ Arm yourself with info
+5/ Arm yourself with information

 Business owners have to make many decisions on a daily basis.
 Evidence-backed choices are typically sound; the worst decisions are often guesses.
 So, when it comes to buying, avoid making decisions without first obtaining relevant independent information.